-The program is approved by the Texas Board of Nursing (BON) and accredited by the Accreditation Commission for Education in Nursing (ACEN).
-These organizations may be contacted at:
+The Vocational Nursing program is approved by the Texas Board of Nursing (BON).
+Upon successful completion of the VN curriculum, graduates may apply to the Texas Board of Nursing to take the National Council of Licensure Examination (NCLEX-PN).
+The BON may be contacted at the following: